 - Fix: Use heading tags by semantic level, not by visual size.
 Style with CSS, not with which tag you pick.

-What the audit checks
+What does the heading-order audit check?

 Lighthouse walks the rendered DOM in source order and inspects every heading (<h1>–<h6>).
 It flags pages where a heading is more than one level lower than the previous one.